wpernath/ocpdev-book/chapter1/Chapter 1- Creating the sample service.md

 Hello, quarkus developer!
 ```

-Again, we haven’t recompiled or restarted the services.
-Quarkus is watching for any changes in the source tree and takes the required actions automatically.
+Again, you haven’t recompiled or restarted the services.
+Quarkus is watching for any changes in the source tree and takes the required actions automatically. **(AO: Because we talk about "healing" later in Chapter 5, it might be worth introducing that term here.
+But it also might confuse the reader.)**

 This is already great.
 Really.
 But let’s move on.

 ## Creating a database client
-The use case should not be about a simple hello service.
-We want to have a database client, which reads and writes from / into a database.
-After [reading the corresponding docs][6], I decided to use Panache here, as it seems to reduce the work I have to do dramatically.
+The use case for this book should not be a simple hello service.
+We want to have a database client that reads from writes and to a database.
+After [reading the corresponding documentation][6], I decided to use Panache here, as it seems to reduce the work I have to do dramatically.

 First you need to add the required extensions to your project.
+The following command installs a JDBC driver for PostgreSQL and everything to be used for ORM:

 ```bash
 $> quarkus ext add quarkus-hibernate-orm-panache quarkus-jdbc-postgresql